 Board of Directors

-STACIE COUTLEE, MBA, is from Upper Nicola Band.
-Her community is the only Syilx (Okanagan) Nation within the Nicola Valley.
-She is an independent contractor, a dedicated volunteer for UNB committees, and serving as one of several managers assisting helpers within a settlement program.
-Through her education and work experience, she has developed a strong foundation in business and economic development.
+STACIE COUTLEE, MBA is from Upper Nicola Band (UNB), the only Syilx (Okanagan) Nation located in the Nicola Valley.
+She is as an independent contractor, facilitating workshops on business and governance, and also a dedicated volunteer supporting UNB committees.
+Through her education and work experience, she has built a strong foundation in business and economic development.
 In 2021, she earned her Executive MBA in Indigenous Business and Leadership from Simon Fraser University.
-Shortly after, she was accepted into the Civil Engineering PhD program at UBC Okanagan, where she is now beginning her fourth year.
+Shortly after, she was accepted into the Civil Engineering PhD program at UBC Okanagan, where she is now entering my sixth year.

 CODY HALL, BA, JD